algorythmik/algorythmik.github.io/posts/ds_dev_windows.md

 <!--
-.. title: Mirror a repository
+.. title: Setting up a Dev environment on Windowns
-.. slug: mirror-a-repository
+.. slug: Setting up a Dev environment on Windowns
 .. date: 2019-11-11 12:56:43 UTC+01:00
 .. tags:
 .. category: